 Stories Behind the Portraits: Vestine Porter

 Times and attitudes changed, and people like John King Stark, husband of George Caleb Bingham’s Vestine Porter, became dentists.
 Vestine Porter Vestine Porter was 15 years old when Bingham painted her portrait.
 It was near the time of her marriage on December 11, 1850, to Dr. John King Stark, 22.
-Vestine’s father was a landowner in Independence, Missouri, and the state’s first railroad president.[1]) Stark, …
+Vestine’s father was a landowner in Independence, Missouri, and the state’s first railroad president.((The …

 Stories Behind the Portraits: A Descendant of David Rittenhouse